 - Completion of a patient intake questionnaire and other behavioral questionnaires prior to the appointment.

 Current professionals in the clinic include:

-If you would like to help us and join with many previous generous private donors to support and expand these critical services to those without adequate health insurance, please click here.
+To help us expand these critical services to those without adequate health insurance and join with many previous generous private donors to support the clinic, please visit the on-line donation form ».
 In the box marked special instructions for this gift please write, 'For 22q11.2DS activities/Dr. Tony Simon'.
 You can also send a check to the MIND Institute directly and mark it 'In support of 22q11.2DS clinic/Dr. Tony Simon'.